sandravrdoljak/dfir-compendium.github.io/content/tools/_index.md

 ---
+toc: false
 ---

 ## Essential tools

 Here you can view a set of tools for digital forensics on Windows, macOS, and Linux.
-It's not just any list; every tool here has been tested part of the thesis work.
-So, you can trust they're up for the job when it comes to tackling cybersecurity incidents.

-So, go ahead and dive into the list.
+Go ahead and dive into the list.
 Whether you're tracing the steps of a complex cyber attack or just looking for some quick answers, these tools are here to make your forensic journey a bit smoother and a lot more effective.
 Happy investigating!

 ### Explore Tools by Operating System: